NETWAYS/foreman-training/provisioning/05_discovery.md

 In the first step of the wizard select the network boot

-### Select "Linux" and "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian according to your preferences
+### Select "Linux" and "Red Hat Enterprise Linux 7.5" for CentOS or "Debian Stretch" for Debian according to your preferences

-In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian.
-For later labs you will also have to choose an operating system, deploy at least one of every kind.
+In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.5" for CentOS or "Debian Stretch" for Debian.

 ### Keep the minimum requirements for RAM, CPU and Disk